thebrewergame/website/spare-documentation.md

     countdownElement.innerHTML = countdown;

     if (countdownDifference < 0) {
-        clearInterval(countdownCurrentTime);
+        clearInterval(countdownUpdater);
         countdownElement.innerHTML = countdownCompletionMessage;
     }
 }, 1000);
 ```

 First, define the date the countdown will be ticking down to with the variable `countdownDate`.
-In the code above, this date is Dec 4, 2024.
-Once the date is defined, specify the element of the website the countdown is supposed to appear in with the variable `countdownElement`.
-Once you've done that, make sure to configure a relevant message to be displayed when the countdown is completed with the variable `countdownCompletionMessage`, and you're all set!
-Now, you have a countdown that includes days, hours, minutes, and seconds.
-If you want to customize what the countdown actually shows, such as by only displaying days and hours, you can do so with the `countdown` variable.
+In the code above, the date is midnight CST on `December 4, 2024`.
+Next, specify the element of the website the countdown is to appear in with the variable `countdownElement`.
+Finally, set a message to show in place of the countdown when it finishes in the variable `countdownCompletionMessage`.
+Customize the countdown string itself with the `countdown` variable.
+A couple additional notes:

+- The time of day is in 24 hour format, HOUR:MINUTE:SECOND.
+- Append a UTC offset to specify the timezone.
+If you don't specify one, the countdown will go to the time in the user's local timezone.
+- `-0600` is the UTC offset for CST. `-0500` is CDT.
+Avoid specifying a timezone outside of its UTC offset.

 ### Mobile Determiner Function